-...fasten your seat belts since we are about to roll
+Fasten your seat belts since we are about to roll

-- 1. Simply copy the complete μTasker folder to your PC and go to \Applications\uTaskerV1.4.
-This is a ready to run project directory showing a useful application using network resources (and more). - 2.
-Move to the sub director Simulator and open the VisualStudio project workspace uTaskerV1-4.dsw.
-This project is in the VisualStudio 6.0 format to ensure compatibility and, if you have a higher version, simply say that it should be converted to the new format no problems are involved and it should build with no warnings. - 3.
-Ensure that the compiler is set up for the AVR32 target in the project's pre-compiler settings: look for the pre-processor define HW_AVR32.
-If instead you find that the project is set up for another target, eg. HW_SAM7X or M5223X simply overwrite this with HW_AVR32.
+- Simply copy the complete μTasker folder to your PC and go to "uTaskerV1.2\Applications\uTaskerV1.2".
+This is a ready to run project directory showing a typical application using network resources. - 2.
+Move to the sub director "Simulator" and open the VisualStudio project workspace uTaskerV1-2.dsw.
+This project is in the VisualStudio 6.0 format to ensure compatibility and, if you have a higher version, simply say that it should be converted to the new format no problems are involved. - Ensure that the compiler is set up for the M5223X target in the project's pre-compiler settings: look for the pre-processor define M5223X.
+If instead you find that the project is set up for another target, eg HW_NE64 or HW_SAM7X simply overwrite this with M5223X.
+Build the project (use F7 as short cut) and you should find that everything compiles